bazelbuild/rules_docker/README.md

 ### go_image (custom base)

-To use a custom base image, with any of the language `foo_image` rules, you can override the default `base="..."` attribute.
+To use a custom base image, with any of the `lang_image` rules, you can override the default `base="..."` attribute.
 Consider this modified sample from the `distroless` repository:
 ```python
 # Create a passwd file with a nonroot user and uid.
 passwd_file(